Mattéo Tramoni

-Mattéo Tramoni (born 20 January 2000) is a French professional footballer who plays as a midfielder for club Pisa.
+Mattéo Tramoni (born 20 January 2000) is a professional footballer who plays as an attacking midfielder, winger, or forward for club Pisa.

 Club career

 Tramoni made his professional debut for AC Ajaccio in a 3–0 Ligue 2 win against Valenciennes FC on 19 September 2017, at the age of 17.
 He scored his first professional goal in a 2–0 win over Football Bourg-en-Bresse Péronnas 01 on 29 September 2017.

 On 1 July 2021, he joined Brescia on loan.

 On 18 August 2022, Tramoni moved to Pisa, signing a four-year contract with the Tuscan club.

 Personal life

 Tramoni is the older brother of the footballer Lisandru Tramoni.

 In March 2024, Tramoni formally became an Italian citizen, thus becoming eligible to play internationally for Italy as well.